Sorry, you need to enable JavaScript to visit this website.

 *Assuming 10% investment returns every year.
 Rates of return may vary.

-Realizing the power of compound earnings and time, I try to remind myself of my choice investing strategy: patience.
-Simply waiting and letting the market do the heavy lifting for my retirement portfolio has been (and will continue to be) my way to a comfortable future.
-Of course, you still have to keep an eye on your investments and make changes when needed, such as when there are life changes like having a child or when you need to rebalance your investments.
+Simply waiting and letting the market do the heavy lifting for your retirement portfolio can be one path towards a comfortable future.
+Of course, you should still consider keeping an eye on your investments and making changes when needed – when there are life changes, like having a child or when you need to rebalance your investments.

-Why the rule of 72 helps me relax
+Why the rule of 72 can give peace of mind

-In the previous calculations, we showed how 30-year-old Andy could take his initial $10,000 deposit and potentially get to over $300,000 by age 66.
-What we didn’t show in that calculation is how additional contributions can potentially grow that balance over time.
+In the previous calculations, we showed how a 30-year-old could take an initial $10,000 deposit and potentially get to over $300,000 by age 66.
+But how can additional contributions potentially grow that balance over time?

-After contributing to my Roth IRA over the past 10 years, my account balance now sits around $120,000.
-This is much higher than if I would have simply let time and compound earnings do its thing.
+If you continued to make additional contributions to the Roth IRA over the next 10 years, your balance would of course be much higher than if you simply let time and compound earnings do its thing.

 • 2022 (age 40): $120,000